 The LCD-4 uses angled mini-XLR connections which I prefer a bit more to the recessed 3.5mm sockets of the RAD-0.
 They do add considerable weight to the LCD-4 but the angle is more extreme meaning cables stay out of the way.
 You might struggle with aftermarket on the RAD-0 given how recessed those 3.5mm sockets are.

 A thin barrel such as those found on Hifiman 3.5mm sockets will work but wide barrels are a no-go.

 The LCD-4 is rated at a fairly hefty 200Ω and a manageable 97dB SPL compared to the 29Ω and 97dB SPL of the RAD-0.
 That’s quite a driving difference and you may notice that on some amps, particularly those with impedance switches such as Auris Audio’s HA-2SE and their new Euterpe tube amp/DAC.

 I prefer the LCD-4 on the higher 300Ω.
-It sounds juicier on the low-end and a bit more vibrant compared to the 150Ω setting which sounded very flat.
+It sounds juicier on the low end and a bit more vibrant compared to the 150Ω setting which sounded very flat.
 With the RAD-0 you need to right down to the 50Ω setting to sound optimal.
-100Ω has a bit more bloom but beyond that up to 600Ω its a definite mismatch.
+100Ω has a bit more bloom but beyond that up to 600Ω it is a definite mismatch.